devatreides/nodejs-proof-of-concept/README.md

 ![](.github/projects-browser.png)

 If you like this kinda JSON presentation on the browser (In the case, Google Chrome), use the extension **JSON Viewer**.
-You can find it [here](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=pt-BR)
+You can find it [here](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=pt-BR).

 ## Working with the Application

 The operation of this application is very simple.
 We have five routes and you can manipulate data of an excuting time array, using the **non-blocking IO** concept from **Node**.
-If you want to know more about this concept, click [here](https://nodejs.org/en/docs/guides/blocking-vs-non-blocking/)
+If you want to know more about this concept, click [here](https://nodejs.org/en/docs/guides/blocking-vs-non-blocking/).

 ### The Routes

 The application have five routes that implements a **CRUD** (Create-Read-Update-Delete) for projects, a fake form with some simple data: id, title and a list of tasks.
-Below, there are a short description of each route.
+Below, there is a short description of each route.

 - **[GET] /projects :** This route list all the projects saved on the server.
 For default, it begins with one project and the return is a list like this: